Spikhalskiy/zerotier-unraid-docker/README.md

 # Unraid 6.12+

-If you would like to access local system services of Unraid (e.g. ssh or webgui) you must ensure the zerotier interface is added as a listering interface.
+If you would like to access local system services of Unraid (e.g. ssh or webgui) you must ensure the Zerotier interface is added as a listering interface.
 To do this go to **Settings** -> **Network Settings** in Unraid.
 Copy the interface name corresponding to Zerotier from the **Routing Table**.
 The interface usually has a prefix 'zt'.
 Afterwards paste the interface name into "Include listening interfaces" field under **Interface Extra** section, and hit apply.

 Kudos to user [Vivent](https://forums.unraid.net/profile/163693-vivent/) who originally reported [this solution](https://forums.unraid.net/topic/72030-support-spikhalskiy-zerotier/?do=findComment&comment=1283870).